It’s no secret that the music industry is really competitive.

 Make Your Melody Colorful with Some Chords

-Remember, musical is about emotion.
+Remember, music is about emotion.
 This means that every chord in your song should have an emotion associated with it.
 Of course, we all know that using a minor chord is going to result in more melancholic emotions, while a major chord is going to result in positive emotions.

 Using chords properly is going to help you figure out the flow of your song, which will determine whether it’s trendy or not.
 Of course, your song should remain diverse, but not to the point where you are taking your listeners all over the place.